 Shachar M. Pinsker, A Rich Brew: How Cafés Created Modern Jewish Culture (NYU Press, 2018)

-Making ones way through the book feels like sitting at a table for one, with your own strong cup of coffee.
+Making one’s way through the book feels like sitting at a table for one, with your own strong cup of coffee.
 (You want some strudel with that?
 Sadly, Pinsker largely overlooks what was on the menu in each café.)
 You eavesdrop on the gentlemen, and very rare woman, at the adjacent table.
-The delight comes from being adjacent to the likes of Agnon, Alterman, Asch, Babel, Benjamin, Berdichevsky, Bialik, and Buber (and that just takes us through some intellectuals and authors whose names begin with A and B).
-You want politicians, radicals and revolutionaries?—pull up a chair next to Dizengoff, Emma Goldman, Herzl, Jabotinsky, Trotsky.
+The delight comes from being in the company of of Agnon, Alterman, Asch, Babel, Benjamin, Berdichevsky, Bialik, and Buber (and that just takes us through some intellectuals and authors whose names begin with A and B).
+You want politicians, radicals, and revolutionaries?—pull up a chair next to Dizengoff, Emma Goldman, Herzl, Jabotinsky, Trotsky.
 At booths in the back you can find Yiddish or Hebrew journalists, poets, playwrights, actors, labor organizers, Zionists, or maskilim.

 Pinsker shows, especially through his meticulous archival work, and use of contemporaneous newspaper clippings and cultural objects (particularly literature and poetry), how the ideas caffeinated at those tables, in those places and moments, were exported worldwide and helped shape modern Jewish life as we know it.

 David I. Kertzer, The Kidnapping of Edgardo Mortara (Knopf, 1997)